-We have obtained Rayleigh dispersion curves for periods of 8 to 70 s for ~10,000 new inter-station paths from ambient noise correlation using correlations of 18 months of continuous data from CNSN, international permanent, and PASSCAL temporary stations.
+We have obtained Rayleigh dispersion curves for some 30,000 station pairs at periods of 8 to 70 s from ambient noise correlation using 12 or more months of continuous data from CNSN, global and regional permanent, and PASSCAL temporary stations.
 The best observed frequency band is 10 to 30 s with a retrieval rate of 50 to 80% of the station-pairs.
 We constructed new tomographic maps of China for periods from 8 to 60 s, which correlate with surface geology.
 Temporal and spatial analyses suggest that the dispersion measurements and tompography are robust.
 We proposed a bootstrap method, which allowed us to quantify the errors of each of our dispersion curves and the errors of the dispersion maps.
 For best periods (10-30 s) and most regions, the Rayleigh waves have standard errors of less than 0.1 km/s.
-We have inverted the dispersion maps for 3D S model (down to about 200 km).
-The models show remarkable details of the crust and uppermost mantle, including major blocks, rapid changes in Moho, mid/lower crust velocities in TP, and variations in lithosphere velocities.
+We have inverted the dispersion maps for 3D S model (down to about 100 km).
+The models show remarkable details of the crust and uppermost mantle, including major blocks, rapid changes in Moho, mid/lower crust low velocities in TP, and variations in lithosphere velocities.
+The resolution is about 4x4 degrees.